 It should be obvious to you that the air we breathe circulates around the whole world.

 But it’s not random.
-It is in patterns which can be identified.
+It is in patterns which

 These are winds that cover large areas over the Earth’s surface.
 There are three global wind systems: